versx/Brock/docs/commands/notifications.rst

 Commands to setup notifications if a certain Pokemon spawns or a raid boss takes over a gym.

+**Notes:**

+- The 'all' and 'level' parameters are only available to Supporters but everyone is able to use the IV parameter.
+- Normal members have a maximum of 25 different Pokemon subscriptions.
+- **Everyone** is limited to 50 DM notifications from Brock a minute.
+- Supporters have unlimited different Pokemon and Raid subscriptions (Complete pokdex and raid boss list).
+- Brock rounds the IVs for the Pokemon so if it's 95.6% and you specified 95.6% you'll still get the notification.
+- Please keep your IV values set to decent values.
+Using 0% IV is ok for rare Pokemon but not common types such as Mankey, Pikachu, Pidgey (eek), etc.
+- You are only sent DM notifications of Pokemon spawns for city feed zones that you're assigned to, others will be ignored.

 **.pokeme**

+:Usage: ``.pokeme <pokemon(s),all> <IV> <Level>``
 :Description: Subscribe to Pokemon notifications based on the pokedex number or name, minimum IV stats, or minimum level.
 :Examples:
 |   ``.pokeme 147 95``